HOME: www.hiltonpond.org

 --Program cost includes: All in-country transportation, accommodations, meals, expert local guide (bilingual), learning activities and field trips, and Operation RubyThroat/GLOBE instructional materials, as stated above.

 --Payment policy: To confirm your space, send $200 deposit per person to Holbrook Travel along with your enrollment form(s); deposit for all trips is due on or before 25 September 2008.
 We suggest early deposit to guarantee your space.
-Each deposit is refundable less a $100 processing fee if cancellation is received by 21 October 2008; there will be no refunds for cancellations after that date.
+Each deposit is refundable minus a $100 processing fee if cancellation is received by 21 October 2008; there will be no refunds for cancellations after that date.
 Final payment of $1,395 is due on 21 October 2009.
 (We advise inexpensive third-party trip insurance to cover unexpected circumstances that could cause you to cancel after your final payment is made; such insurance also covers flight delays, in-country medical care, etc.)

 --Pre-trip activities: We will communicate with you frequently via e-mail in the weeks leading up to your trip.
 You'll also receive suggested readings and resources that will enhance your trip experience.
 We anticipate you will study and learn all important information related to the trip's research goals.

 --Optional graduate credit: Contact Holbrook Travel's Debbie Sturdivant for infomation about how to apply and pay for graduate credit through Weber State University.
-You may also work with your local college to earn credit there.
+You may also elect to work with your local college to earn credit there.
 K-12 educators may file for continuing education credits.

-Hilton Pond Center for Piedmont Natural History and Operation RubyThroat: The Hummingbird Project are non-profit trips offered as outreach activities through which we learn more about winter behavior of Ruby-throated Hummingbirds.
+Hilton Pond Center for Piedmont Natural History and Operation RubyThroat: The Hummingbird Project expeditions are non-profit trips offered as outreach activities through which we learn more about winter behavior of Ruby-throated Hummingbirds.
 If you're interested in making a separate contribution to the Center and/or Operation RubyThroat, please see Supporting the Work of Hilton Pond Center.

 After reading the information above, contact Debbie Sturdivant at Holbrook Travel by E-mail or phone (1-866-748-6146) if you have any questions about enrolling and/or to request enrollment forms.
 You can also ENROLL ON-LINE.
 See you in Costa Rica!